guzalyamg/1T_GuzalMuratova_ProjectCode.zip/README.md

 ADMIN_ID = 1781282864  # replace with your Telegram ID if needed
 DB_PATH = "database/shop.db"
 5.2 Admin ID
-Change ADMIN_ID to your Telegram user ID to receive orders 5.3 Database
+Change ADMIN_ID in the code to your Telegram user ID to receive orders 5.3 Database
 Database file: database/shop.db
 All tables (categories, products, cart) are created automatically when bot starts